ross-albertson/flutter_test2/README.md

 Replace the value of uriString with your public IP address.

-You will need to run this code with Intellij IDEA.
+If you run this project with Intellij IDEA.
 Before running, go to

 File > Settings > Languages & Frameworks > Flutter > Disable Dart 2
+If you're running this project from the command line, use

+<code>$ flutter run --no-preview-dart-2</code>